algorithm-helper/algorithm-helper/content/categories/data-structures/lists/double-ended-queue.md

     }

     /**
-     * Initializes an empty Deque.
+     * Initializes an empty DoubleEndedQueue.
      */
-    public Deque() {
+    public DoubleEndedQueue() {
         first = null;
         last = null;
         n = 0;
     }

     /**
-     * Return true is this Deque contains no elements, otherwise false.
+     * Return true is this DoubleEndedQueue contains no elements, otherwise false.
      *
-     * @return true is this Deque contains no elements,
+     * @return true is this DoubleEndedQueue contains no elements,
      *         otherwise false
      */
     public boolean isEmpty() {